-MEXICAN DISHES & DRINKS FOR ALL PALETTES & BUDGETS
+MEXICAN DISHES & DRINKS FOR ALL PALATES & BUDGETS

 It may come as no surprise to anyone that I, a foodie named Jose Martinez, am always on the lookout for great Mexican food.
 Sorry, it’s just who I am.
 Does that make me a stereotype?
 But I’m a tough critic because I grew up with the stuff.
 It’s hard to beat Mom’s cooking so often times I feel that Mexican restaurant food just falls short.
 So I was pretty happy to learn that divey St. Nick’s on Third Street was transformed into Toca Madera, an intimate 120-seat space that features a creative take on traditional Mexican cuisine designed by Executive Chef Raymond Alvarez.